Do you get lost looking at the hundreds of heating lamp options for reptiles?

 - Solid ceramics element has a good heat radiation feature(also works in sealed box), which can works

-This Zacro heat lamp is more pricey than most other bulbs, but the features and efficiency of this ceramic bulb make it all worth it for many.
+This Zacro heat lamp is a more pricey Leopard gecko lighting option, but the features and efficiency of this ceramic bulb make it all worth it for many.

 As a ceramic bulb, Zacro’s product is more efficient than other types of bulbs.